 Exposure to exhaust fumes or other types of pollution

 Exposure to occupational triggers, such as chemicals used in farming, hairdressing and manufacturing

 Asthma complications include:

-- Signs and symptoms that interfere with sleep, work or recreational activities
+Signs and symptoms that interfere with sleep, work and other activities

 Proper treatment makes a big difference in preventing both short-term and long-term complications caused by asthma.